elegantchaos/BuilderExampleApp/README.md

 # BuilderExample

+*(Note: work in progress - not currently working!)*

-This is an example project for [Builder](https://github.com/elegantchaos/Builder), which is a build tool layered on top of the Swift Package Manager.
+This is an example application built with [Builder](https://github.com/elegantchaos/Builder), which is a build tool layered on top of the Swift Package Manager.

+This application will eventually use the BuilderBundler tool to create its app bundle.

 To build this example: